verbart/task-board/README.md

 # TaskBoard

+### Install dependencies

+* In project root directory run console command: `npm install`

 ### Developing

-1. Run `npm install` to install dependencies.

-2. Run `gulp` or `npm run serve` to start the development server.
+- Run `npm start` to start the development server.
    It should automatically open the client in your browser when ready.

 ### Build

-* Run `npm run build` for building.
+- Run `npm run build` for create production build.